thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 on the network.
 Here are some additional reasons the list might not be complete:

-* Before Bitcoin Core 0.9.0, the response to the `mempool` message was only one `inv` message.
-An `inv` message is limited to 50,000 inventories, so a node with a memory pool larger than 50,000 entries would not send everything.
-Later versions of Bitcoin Core send as many `inv` messages as needed to reference its complete memory pool.

 * The `mempool` message is not currently fully compatible with the `filterload` message's `BLOOM_UPDATE_ALL` and `BLOOM_UPDATE_P2PUBKEY_ONLY` flags.
 Mempool transactions are not